eightbitraptor/stream_grabber/README.md

 Usage
 -----
+At the moment StreamGrabber supports Twitter, last.fm and Github so you'll need to give it your username for these sites.
+Create `#{RAILS_ROOT}/config/stream_grabber.yml` so that it looks like the following

+    :twitter: username
+    :lastfm: username
+    :github: username

-Simply include the app in your Gemfile like so
+And then you can include the plugin in your Gemfile like so

     gem 'stream_grabber'